meanmachin3/gossip-protocol/readme.md

 ## Build Process

-- unzip the compressed file using `unzip filename.zip`
+- Download the repository `git clone https://github.com/meanmachin3/gossip-protocol.git`
 - `dotnet fsi --langversion:preview proj2.fsx nodeNum topology protocol` to run script where `nodeNum` is the number of nodes you want to run topology for. `topology` can have values in [`line`, `full`, `2D`, `Imp2D`].
 The protocol can have values either `gossip` or `push-sum`.

 ## What is Working